-Carolyn Kindle Betz, a member of the ownership group of the new soccer franchise, and Major League Soccer Commissioner Don Garber display a St. Louis soccer scarf after the announcement on Tuesday, Aug.
-20, 2019, that St. Louis has been awarded a major league soccer expansion team.
+Carolyn Kindle Betz, leader of the ownership group of the new soccer franchise, and Major League Soccer Commissioner Don Garber display a St. Louis soccer scarf after the announcement on Aug.
+20, 2019, that St. Louis has been awarded a MLS expansion team.
 Photo by J.B.
 Forbes, firstname.lastname@example.org

 An hour before Major League Soccer Commissioner Don Garber spoke into existence the words that have made sense to him for decades, the most powerful man in MLS sat with the most powerful woman on an ownership group that turned hopeless into history.

 Garber is hard to catch off guard, but he paused for a moment Tuesday morning during a joint interview with Enterprise Holdings Foundation president and MLS4TheLou ownership group leader Carolyn Kindle Betz.
 Garber had been asked if he remembered the first time he came to St. Louis with expansion on the brain.
 The commissioner started down memory lane.

 “It’s hard to imagine Major League Soccer without St. Louis in it,” Garber said, foreshadowing the speech he would soon read.
 “This is such a great, historic soccer city.
 There have been a number of efforts, even back in the formative years of Major League Soccer coming together in the early ‘90s where, when the original cities were earmarked, St. Louis was one of them.”